gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 is evaluated, and the first identifier also supported by the peer endpoint is selected.
 If no common method exists, this is indicated accordingly.
-If there is no DTLS Key Management Method supported by both endpoints, and the endpoints' policy requires requires the use of the DTLS chunk, the receiver MUST reply with an SCTP packet containing an ABORT chunk and MAY include the error cause "No Common DTLS Key Management Method" (see {{enocommonpsi}}).
+If there is no DTLS Key Management Method supported by both endpoints, and the endpoints' policy requires the use of the DTLS chunk, the receiver MUST reply with an SCTP packet containing an ABORT chunk and MAY include the error cause "No Common DTLS Key Management Method" (see {{enocommonpsi}}).

-When the SCTP association has been established the process defined by the selected DTLS Key Management Method MUST be followed for establishing DTLS Key Contexts and installing them.
+When the SCTP association has been established the process defined by the selected DTLS Key Management Method MUST be followed for establishing DTLS key contexts and installing them.

 ## DTLS Chunk Handling {#dtls-chunk-handling}